arc-archive/api-console-io/docs/advanced/parsing-amf.md

 The first argument of the `Core.parser()` function is the API type.
 This is one of the supported API formats listed at the beginning of this document.
 Second argument is the media type of the API.
 For RAML files it's always `application/raml`.
-However, Open API Specification comes with two flavors: `application/yaml` and `application/json`.
+However, Open API Specification comes with two flavours: `application/yaml` and `application/json`.

 The argument of `parseFileAsync()` is the location of the file to parse.
 It has to be a complete file location, including scheme.
 For local files use `file://` scheme.
 Relative